Auditing for Azure SQL Database and Azure Synapse Analytics

-To configure writing audit logs to a storage account, select Storage and open Storage details.
-Select the Azure storage account where logs will be saved, and then select the retention period.
-Then click OK.
+To configure writing audit logs to a storage account, select Storage when you get to the Auditing section.
+Select the Azure storage account where logs will be saved, and then select the retention period by opening Advanced properties.
+Then click Save.
 Logs older than the retention period are deleted.

 The default value for retention period is 0 (unlimited retention).
-You can change this value by moving the Retention (Days) slider in Storage settings when configuring the storage account for auditing.
+You can change this value by moving the Retention (Days) slider in Advanced properties when configuring the storage account for auditing.

 - If you change retention period from 0 (unlimited retention) to any other value, please note that retention will only apply to logs written after retention value was changed (logs written during the period when retention was set to unlimited are preserved, even after retention is enabled).